 Give yourself a pat on the back—opening a food truck takes a lot of work!
 Just don’t expect to rest for too long.
 After your truck is up and running, it’s time to tackle finances, inventory, managing employees, and all the other tasks that come with being a culinary entrepreneur.

 Get a Headstart on Becoming a Culinary Entrepreneur

-While food trucks can be lucrative (and can even lead to a fleet of your own trucks), careful planning and hard work are necessary to make them a success.
+While food trucks can be lucrative (and perhaps even lead to a fleet of your own trucks), careful planning and hard work are necessary to make them a success.

-To learn more about pursuing a culinary education at Escoffier, check out our degree and diploma programs.
+To learn more about pursuing an entrepreneurial education at Escoffier, check out our degree and diploma programs.
 Our admissions staff will be happy to answer any questions and help you start your application.

 If you found this article helpful, here are three more that you may like:

 - 4 Roadmaps to Becoming a Food Entrepreneur

 - Ghost Kitchens & Ghost Restaurants: What They Are and How Do You Start One?

 This article was originally published on February 18, 2015, and has since been updated.